Mission Statement of the Sisters of Divine Providence

 Spiritual Reflections / Moments

-Twenty Second Sunday in Ordinary Time by Sister Bernadette Bezner
+Twenty Third Sunday in Ordinary Time by Sister Rose Ann Blair

 CDP Affiliate, Melissa Cessac explains: "My peaceful little prayer corner.
 The quilt is from my dear and talented Aunt Jan.
 I have my Blessed Mother and Child statue, an Our Lady of Guadalupe candle, an angel praying, a cross with my favorite quote by Blessed Theresa, a rosary that belonged to my great grandmother, a clay bowl with a towel to symbolize service, holy water from Lourdes, a prayer box my sister, Kim made me, and a beautiful and simple cross made from wood from a tree in Haiti that I received the first time I went on mission from Fr.
 Glen.
 Each item is or symbolizes significant things in my faith life.
 They are all an incredible reminder of God's love and Providence in my life!

-FOURTH "NUNS ON THE BUS" TOUR WORK THEIR WAY TO POPE FRANCIS
+FOURTH "NUNS ON THE BUS" TOUR WORKS ITS WAY TO POPE FRANCIS

 - Visit What's New to read more about news and events.